-When HTAWS is enabled and the aircraft is not airborne, a "Self-Test" LSK is shown on the page.
-Press the LSK to manually initiate the same self-test procedure that is performed on power up (see page 3-42).
-While the self-test is in-progress, the Map SVS view will show the message "TAWS Self-Test In Progress".
+When the TAWS option is enabled (TAWS-B or HTAWS), and the aircraft is not airborne, a "Self-Test" LSK is shown on the page.
+Press the LSK to manually initiate the same self-test procedure that is performed on power up (see page 4-53).
+While the self-test is inprogress, the Map SVS view will show the message "TAWS Self-Test In Progress".